New Zealand Certificate in English Language (Academic) (Level 4)

 Delivery options and start dates

 You can study on campus in Dunedin.
-This option has intakes each year in February, July and September and will take 17 weeks of full-time study to complete.
+This option has intakes each year in February and July and will take 17 weeks of full-time study to complete.

 You can also study on campus at our Auckland International Campus where this programme is offered by Future Skills due to a sub-contract arrangement.
 This option has intakes each year in February, April, July and October and will take 16 weeks of full-time study to complete.